hank-ai/darknet/README.md

 >
 > Note there are many other optional modules you may want to add when building OpenCV.
 Run `.\vcpkg.exe search opencv` to see the full list.

+* Optional:  If you have a modern NVIDIA GPU, you can install either CUDA or CUDA+cuDNN at this point.
+If installed, Darknet will use your GPU to speed up image (and video) processing.
+	* Visit https://developer.nvidia.com/cuda-downloads to download and install CUDA.
+	* Visit https://developer.nvidia.com/rdp/cudnn-download or https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#download-windows to download and install cuDNN.
+	* If you install CUDA or CUDA+cuDNN at a later time, or you upgrade to a newer version of the NVIDIA software:
+		* You must delete the `CMakeCache.txt` file from your Darknet `build` directory to force CMake to re-find all of the necessary files.
+		* Remember to re-build Darknet.

-Once the previous steps have finished successfully, you need to clone Darknet and build it.
+Once all of the previous steps have finished successfully, you need to clone Darknet and build it.
 During this step we also need to tell CMake where vcpkg is located so it can find OpenCV and other dependencies:

     cd c:\src
     git clone https://github.com/hank-ai/darknet.git